seananderson/metafolio/inst/ms/ms.md

 \ref{f:eg-n-arma-two}, \ref{f:eg-n-arma-sixteen}).
 For example, a metapopulation
 with 16 conserved populations is on average 1.7 times less variable than a metapopulation with only eight.
-At the same time, the random conservation of response diversity creates an increased spread of possible metapopulation risk given fewer populations conserved
+At the same time, the random conservation of thermal tolerances creates an increased spread of possible metapopulation risk given fewer populations conserved
 (increasing quantile width from left to right in Fig. \ref{f:n}a).

 *Given long-term environmental change*, conserving more populations buffers portfolio risk (Fig. \ref{f:n}b; \somts\ Figs. \ref{f:eg-n-linear-two},